Recently I edited a cookbook manuscript for a publisher, where the author used “perfect for every occasion” in one too many headnotes.

 4. “Perfection” is a cliche.
 When writing a recipe headnote, do we really need to tell readers that hot chocolate is perfect for a winter’s evening?
 They might be tired of hearing that, because, well, it’s obvious.

 Shall we give perfection a rest and try something more doable?
 Why do you think so many writers go the “perfect” route?
+And it’s not just writers.
+Take a look at this YouTube video from a creative designer about perfection.
+He makes lots of fascinating points.

 Update: I recently learned that editors of Real Simple magazine ban the use of the word “perfect.”
 Validation!